GetStream/stream-chat-swift/README.md

 The **StreamChatUI SDK** is our UI SDK for UIKit components.
 If your application needs to support iOS 13 and below, this is the right UI SDK for you.

 ## SwiftUI SDK
 The **StreamChatSwiftUI SDK** is our UI SDK for SwiftUI components.
-If your application needs only needs to support iOS 14 and above, this is the right UI SDK for you.
+If your application only needs to support iOS 14 and above, this is the right UI SDK for you.
 This SDK is available in another repository **[stream-chat-swiftui](https://github.com/GetStream/stream-chat-swiftui)**.

 ---